 Cricut EasyPress 2

-Just like with the original EasyPress, the EasyPress 2 comes in 9×9, but also is available in a smaller, 6×7 size and a larger size, 12×10.
+Just like the original EasyPress, the EasyPress 2 comes in a 9×9 size, but it is also available in a smaller 6×7 size and a larger 12×10 size.
 It also comes with a base to protect your workspace.

-While the 9×9 above is my favorite, I reach for the 6×7 model all of the time too.
-It’s very lightweight and perfect for working on small projects.
-The EasyPress 2 is able to get hotter than the original EasyPress and can reach temperatures up to 400°F.
+While the 9×9 above is my favorite, I also reach for the 6×7 model all the time.
+It's very lightweight and perfect for working on small projects.
+The EasyPress 2 can reach hotter temperatures than the original EasyPress, reaching up to 400°F.

-If you want to color coordinate your EasyPress 2 with your Cricut or craft space, it currently comes in four different colors: raspberry, mint, rose, and vanilla pearl.
-Let’s breakdown the pros and cons of this smaller 6×7 size.
+If you want to color-coordinate your EasyPress 2 with your Cricut or craft space, it is currently available in four different colors: raspberry, mint, rose, and vanilla pearl.
+Let's break down the pros and cons of this smaller 6×7 size.

 Pros

-- Smaller size is great for small workspaces.
+- A smaller size is great for small workspaces.

-- Size is perfect for things like onesies and other projects that are small.
+- The size is perfect for items like onesies and other small projects.

-- If you need a lightweight EasyPress, this is going to be the best option.
+- If you need a lightweight EasyPress, this will be the best option.

 Cons